 For example if you require BS EN ISO 14001 you should accept any accredited independent third party certificate of compliance in accordance with the relevant requirements.
-You should also accept other examples of equivalent measures provided by the bidder which proves the proposed measures comply with the required standards e.g. documented environmental management policies and procedures.
+You should also accept other examples of equivalent measures provided that the bidder proves that the proposed measures comply with the required standards e.g. documented environmental management policies and procedures.

-Further help in setting these standards can be found in the [\\Standardised Statements\\](#).
+Further help in setting these standards can be found in the standardised statements.